 Designed to bring high-quality art education experiences to 2 – 12 classrooms, particularly to those unable to tour the Museum.

-Helpful guides to supplement your Museum experience
+Helpful materials to supplement your Museum experience or classroom activities

 We welcome pre-service, current, and retired teachers to explore exhibitions, gain skills in discussing and making art, and acquire resources to support and extend classroom learning.